pdrm83/sent2vec/README.md

 project.
 In the early releases, you will have access to the standard encoders.
 We will add more curated techniques in the later releases.
 Hope you can use this library in your exciting NLP projects.

-## Library
+## Install
-The package requires the following libraries:
+The `sent2vec` is developed to help you prototype faster.
+That is why it has many dependencies on other libraries.
+The module requires the following libraries:

 * gensim
 * numpy